 As the American Academy of Ophthalmology explains, laser-assisted in situ keratomileusis, which is more popularly known as Lasik, is an outpatient refractive surgery that can be used to treat common vision issues like astigmatism, nearsightedness, and farsightedness.
-During this procedure, an ophthalmologist uses a laser to meticulously remove the desired amount of corneal tissue.
+During this procedure, an Optometrist uses a laser to meticulously remove the desired amount of corneal tissue.
 This permanently reshapes the cornea, which improves the eye’s ability to focus light onto the retina and helps the person see more clearly.

 Defining Vision Regression

 Regression is typically defined as a return to a former state.
 If you are using that definition, then vision regression after Lasik is a myth.
 As the Mayo Clinic points out, Lasik removes tissue from the cornea, making permanent changes to the eye.
 The eye is unlikely to revert to its previous state of dysfunction, so it technically does not regress in the purest sense of the word.
 However, that does not mean that your vision won’t change after the procedure.

 While scientists may have an extremely precise notion of exactly what regression means, most people concerned about the possibility of vision regression after Lasik are not worried that their vision will return to exactly what it was before the procedure.
 They are actually concerned that their vision will deteriorate over time.
 This is possible.